Chenille fabric: In quilting

 Since the late 1990s, chenille appeared in quilting in a number of yarns, yards or finishes.
 As a yarn, it is a soft, feathery synthetic that when stitched onto a backing fabric, gives a velvety appearance, also known as imitation or "faux chenille".
 Real chenille quilts are made using patches of chenille fabric in various patterns and colors, with or without "ragging" the seams.

 The chenille effect by ragging the seams has been adapted by quilters for a casual country look.
 A quilt with a so-called "chenille finish" is known as a "rag quilt" or "slash quilt" due to the frayed exposed seams of the patches and the method of achieving this.
 Layers of soft cotton are batted together in patches or blocks and sewn with wide, raw edges to the front.
 These edges are then cut, or slashed, to create a worn, soft, "chenille" effect.

 Care

 Many chenille fabrics should be dry cleaned.
 If hand or machine-washed, they should be machine-dried using low heat, or as a heavy textile, dried flat to avoid stretching, never hung.

+In the case of chenille sofa coverings, spot cleaning is recommended, as the fabric should not be put in a washing machine.